seanwarnock/SeanWeb/README.md

 # The Warnock Homepage

 ### Header test
 This is my basic homepage.
-Currently the active site is a containerized version of Apache HTTPD.
+Currently the active site is a containerized version of [Caddy](https://caddyserver.com/).
 ### Automotive Calculations
 There is a largish amount of ECMAScript / HTML perform some calculations for automotive applications.
 These calculations are extremely simple but more of a DOM script practice.